Detection and Risk Stratification in Veterans Presenting With Microscopic Hematuria (microDRIVE)

 Detailed Description

-This is a multicenter, observational study prospectively enrolling up to 1000 subjects with microscopic hematuria from Veterans Affairs Medical Centers.
-This study will be conducted with subjects with a previous history of microscopic hematuria (three or more red blood cells per high powered field in one urinalysis) undergoing clinical assessment including cystoscopy.
 Consented, eligible subjects will undergo all standard of care tests as clinically indicated.
-In addition, one additional urine sample, using remote (at-home) sampling, will be collected to validate the performance characteristics for the Cxbladder Detect-plus test.
-The urine sample collected from each subject will be a voided urine sample at one time point prior to the scheduled cystoscopy.
+In addition, one additional urine sample, using remote (at-home) or at-clinic sampling, will be collected to validate the performance characteristics for the Cxbladder Triage-Plus test.
+The urine sample collected from each subject will be a voided urine sample within 90 days prior to the scheduled cystoscopy or within 10 weeks post-cystoscopy.

 1. Enable patients with microscopic hematuria who have a low probability of having disease (urothelial carcinoma) to be ruled out from further investigation.
-This will avoid expensive, invasive work-up, without compromising detection of disease.
+This could avoid expensive, invasive work-up, without compromising detection of disease.

 3. Replace less sensitive urine-based tests (such as urine cytology or other urine genomic tests currently available)